skip to content

 • This includes funds designated for subawards - they too have a contract, so again, we are required to follow specific guidelines when it comes to moving those funds.
 When a PI wants to move funds previously obligated for a subcontract, we have to seek what's called a formalized de-obligation (de-ob) confirmation from the subrecipient's contracting or billing team, or we have to receive a final invoice clearly marked as final for de-ob purposes.

 Note: Sponsored funds belong to the sponsor until we (UT) spend them on project-allowable costs <-- They aren't our funds to re-direct to another purpose or to move around without permission, if sponsor has requested to be notified or to give approval prior to such requests.
-Visit the other links below to learn more about specific transfer policies.

 • Sponsored Funding Transfer Policy

 Sponsors give the university funds for PIs to conduct research.
 Some sponsors make mandatory that the costs (and types of costs) of the proposed research remain exactly as described in the budget.
-Others recognize it's tough to keep funds allocated exactly as first described - stuff changes in the course of a project and they allow some flexibility.
+Others recognize it's tough to keep funds allocated exactly as first described - priorities change in the course of a project and they allow some flexibility.
 We need to determine what, if any, restrictions exist before we start moving funds around.

 Here are types of transfer restrictions often encountered in sponsored agreements: